HIPAA COMPLIANCE FOR

 Ignorance of HIPAA regulations is not considered to be a justifiable defense by the Office for Civil Rights of the Department of Health and Human Services (OCR).

-Verify that your pharmacy in under HIPAA
+Verify that your pharmacy in HIPAA compliance

-compliance with this security rule checklist:
+with this few security control rule checklist examples:

 If your organization has access to electronic Protected Health Information (ePHI), it is recommended that you follow this three security rules: Technical Safeguard Control, Physical Safeguard Control and Administrative Safeguard Control.